Formative Vs Summative Assessment: The Differences Explained

 Make sure that your assessment ‘routines’ have purpose and use.

-For example, if you are going to do the ‘math lesson classic’ and ask children to show you an answer on a mini-whiteboard, make sure you are actually looking at the answers given by all students.
+For example, if you are going to do the ‘math lesson classic’ and ask children to show you an answer on a mini-whiteboard, ensure you look at every student’s answers.

-I have observed many lessons where teachers have carried out the mini-whiteboard ‘routine’, not actually looked at the responses given, and carried on with what they had planned regardless.
+I have observed many lessons where teachers have carried out the mini-whiteboard ‘routine’, not looking at the responses given, and carried on with what they had planned regardless.

-Remember- it is not the activity or ‘thing’ that you do that represents effective assessment, but what you do with the information you gather from it.
+Remember, it’s not the activity or ‘thing’ you do that represents effective assessment, but what you do with the information you gather.

-It is through effective in-lesson assessment that you can ensure that each student is supported and challenged, and that every student is learning rather than constantly rehearsing what they already know.
+Through effective in-lesson assessment, you can ensure that each student receives support and challenge and that every student is learning rather than constantly rehearsing what they already know.

 Don’t leave any potholes – why formative assessment is important

 I often use a ‘pothole’ analogy with the schools I work with.
-Imagine a local council were filling in potholes but that their road maintenance vehicles were themselves creating new holes in the road.
+Imagine a local district was filling in potholes but their road maintenance vehicles were creating new holes in the road.

-They wouldn’t be doing a very good job at improving the overall quality of the road surface would they?
+They wouldn’t be improving the overall road surface quality, would they?

 Yet, schools often inadvertently do the same with math.
-They are often very good at carrying out a plethora of intervention activities to fill gaps (or potholes) that have been ‘left’ from previous years, but, at the same time, often allow new gaps (or potholes) to be created.
+Often, they are very good at carrying out a plethora of intervention activities to fill gaps (or potholes) that have been ‘left’ from previous years.
+Yet, simultaneously create new gaps (or potholes).

 It is therefore important that we use our constant, ‘in the moment’ assessment to help ensure that no new gaps are being allowed to form in a student’s mathematical understanding and learning.

-Make sure that you use your ‘in the moment’ and ‘end of lesson’ assessment to help fill any new gaps that are starting to emerge.
+Make sure to use your ‘in the moment’ and ‘end of lesson’ assessments to help fill any new emerging gaps.

-Then, at the end of the math lesson, you formatively check that all students are secure with the objective for that lesson, and if not, you carry out some form of intervention to help address these gaps.
+At the end of the math lesson, formatively check that all students are secure with the objective for that lesson and if not, carry out some form of intervention to help address these gaps.

-If you are not going to address the gaps now, then who is and when?
+If you do not address the gaps now, then who is?
+And when?

 4 things you must remember regarding summative assessment